datagrok-ai/public/help/develop/how-to/test-packages.md

 grok test [--host]
 ```

-It will publish your package in the debug mode to a specified host and run the
+It will build your package and publish it in the debug mode to a specified host and run the tests.
+The `host` option
-tests.
-The `host` option should correspond to one of the server aliases provided
+should correspond to one of the server aliases provided in the configuration file (`.grok/config.yaml`).
+If not given,
-in the configuration file.
-If not given, the default host is used for testing.
+the default host is used for testing.
+The building and publishing steps can be skipped with flags `--skip-build` and
-For your local setup, there may be additional steps to successfully launch tests
-(see the full algorithm below).
+`--skip-publish` correspondingly.

+The results are printed to the terminal.
+If you want to save a test run result, add the `--csv` flag (the report will be
+saved in a CSV file in the package folder).

+To see tests execution, pass the `--gui` flag that disables the headless browser mode.
+This option can help you debug
+your tests.

 If you do not have any datagrok instance run locally, you can use [docker-compose](../admin/docker-compose.md) to run
 the stand.